AXIS™ US GAAP

-Moody's has been monitoring the developments of the FASB review project since it started and established an internal working group to examine and recommend how the updated standards for reporting long duration contracts should be reflected by enhancements in the US GAAP functionality in AXIS.
+Moody's has been monitoring the developments of the FASB review project since it started.
+A full review of the final standard by an internal working group has produced a detailed conceptual framework and a set of functionality changes needed to reflect the updated standards for reporting long duration contracts within the US GAAP functionality in AXIS.

-This review has already resulted in an overall conceptual framework for the changes needed, which would include revisions to the AXIS interfaces in Cells and Subfunds, introduction of new objects, changes in US GAAP reporting lines and special reports, and modifications in the approach to the valuation calculation process to better reflect the concepts in the standard.
+Work has already commenced on revisions to the AXIS interfaces in Cells and Subfunds, introduction of new objects, changes in US GAAP reporting lines and special reports, and modifications in the approach to the valuation calculation process to better reflect the concepts in the standard.

-The project to enhance AXIS will take some time considering the number of component jobs and widespread impact of the changes.
-As with other major projects, we anticipate releasing new functionality incrementally over the next year or two, leading up to the expected effective date, with the goal of enabling early feedback of our clients and facilitating their exploration and adoption of the new features as early as possible.
+The project to enhance AXIS will take some time considering the number of component jobs and widespread impact of the changes across multiple modules of AXIS.
+As with other major projects, we anticipate releasing new functionality incrementally over the next year or two, leading up to the expected effective date, tackling the changes module by module, and addressing current period reporting of direct insurance issued first before extending changes to reinsurance ceded and the full financial projection capability.
+The overall goal is to enable early feedback from our clients and facilitate their exploration and adoption of the new features as early as possible.

-We plan to communicate a more detailed vision of our plans within the next month or two, along with a high level roadmap, and we will follow up with more communication on a regular basis, using our website and other direct communication channels during the project.
+We have developed a more detailed vision of our plans, along with a high level project roadmap.
+We will follow up with more communication on a regular basis, using our website and other direct communication channels during the project.